Serving the Region since 1975

 Early Exploratory Work & Our Church’s Founding (1974-1976)

 In October of 1974, Pastor Wayne Mueller, who was serving at Trinity Lutheran Church in Crete, IL, wrote a letter to the Southeastern Wisconsin District Mission Board of the Wisconsin Evangelical Lutheran Synod (WELS).
-In that letter, Pastor Mueller urged the district’s Board of Home Missions to establish ‘preaching station’ in the Merrillville area.
+In that letter, Pastor Mueller urged the district’s Board of Home Missions to establish a ‘preaching station’ in the Merrillville area.

-On July 13, 1975, the WELS held its first exploratory service in the Region; that worship service was held at the Jonas Saulk Elementary School in Merrillville, IN - and there were 34 people in attendance.
-That grade school served as the temporary home of our mission while exploratory work continued.
+On July 13, 1975, the WELS held its first exploratory worship service in the Region; that service was held at the Jonas Salk Elementary School in Merrillville, IN - and there were 34 people in attendance.
+That grade school served as the temporary home of this new mission congregation while exploratory work continued.
 By November of 1975, the WELS Board of Home Missions granted ‘Mission Status’ to this congregation.
-On December 7, 1975, that congregation, still unnamed at the time, held their first congregational meeting.
-The temporary officers elected were Ben Smith, Dave Runholt, and Dave Brownlee as the church’s president, treasurer, and secretary.

 In January of 1976, the congregation began holding worship services at the Chapel of Peace United Church of Christ in Merrillville.
 The pastor tasked with overseeing the exploratory work was Pastor Thomas Liesener, who was serving in Granger, IN at the time.
 Each week, he commuted the 75 miles to conduct worship service and also do visitations.